ValentinLvrr/ankipro-deck-export/README.md

 ### How to get your token

-1. Open dev tools an go to the "network" tab
-2. Search for a request with an "authorization" in headers
+1. Install an extension like "Cookie-Editor" on your browser
+2. Go to anki pro and open cookie editor
-3. copy it and paste it in config.py
+3. Search for the cookie "AnkiProToken" and copy it
+4. Edit "config.py" and paste your token ( Add "Bearer" before), ex: `authorization = "Bearer ey4dkq4dokqzokdqzopdoqpdokpqok"`